Len Komoroski

-Leonard Albert "Len" Komoroski (born February 21, 1960) was Chief Executive Officer of Rock Entertainment Group, the umbrella entity of the teams and venues that are part of Cavaliers Chairman Dan Gilbert’s Rock Family of Companies.
-It includes the NBA Cleveland Cavaliers, the AHL Cleveland Monsters, the  NBA G League Cleveland Charge and Cavs Legion of the NBA 2K League; and the operation of Rocket Mortgage FieldHouse in Cleveland, Legion Lair Lit by TCP home of Cavs Legion in Cleveland, Cleveland Clinic Courts - the Cavaliers’ training and development center in Independence, Ohio.
-He also played a leadership role for business operations and business-related endeavors for Gilbert's development interests in downtown Cleveland and throughout the region.
+Leonard Albert Komoroski (born February 21, 1960) is an American businessman and sports executive.
+He formerly served as chief executive officer of Rock Entertainment Group, the umbrella entity that oversees the Cleveland Cavaliers in the NBA, the Cleveland Monsters in the AHL, the Cleveland Charge in the NBA G League, and the operation of Rocket Arena in Cleveland.

-In 2022, Komoroski stepped down as CEO after 19 years with the Cavaliers organization.

-Komoroski serves on the board of directors of the Greater Cleveland Partnership, the Downtown Cleveland Alliance, Destination Cleveland and the Rock and Roll Hall of Fame.
-He is also a trustee for Cleveland Clinic's Hillcrest Hospital.

-In 2019, Komoroski was inducted into the Pennsylvania Sports Hall of Fame.

-Early life and career
+Early life

 Born and raised in Pittsburgh, Pennsylvania, Komoroski earned a Bachelor of Arts degree from Duquesne University in 1982.
-While attending college, Komoroski was a four-year letterman of the tennis team, writer for The Duquesne Duke, and the President of Public Relations Society of America.
+While attending college, Komoroski was a four-year letterman of the tennis team, writer for The Duquesne Duke, and the president of Public Relations Society of America.

-Komoroski was the COO for the Cleveland Lumberjacks (1994–96), played a leadership role in the startup of the Minnesota Timberwolves and development of Target Center as VP of Sales, and Director of Media/Community Relations for the Pittsburgh Spirit (1983–86), and assistant GM for the Minnesota Strikers.
+Career

+Komoroski was the chief operating officer for the Cleveland Lumberjacks (1994–96).

 Prior to joining the Cavaliers, Komoroski was the SVP of Business Operations for the Philadelphia Eagles from 1996 to 2003.
 Komoroski brought Eagles Television Network in-house, and played a leadership role in the development and commercialization of the NovaCare Complex and Lincoln Financial Field, including the brokering of the naming rights for each facility.